Oracle-Efficient Online Learning and Auction Design: Online Auction Design

+This shows that $\mGamma$ is implementable.
+Note that the cardinality of each $S_j$ is $m$, so $\mGamma$ is implementable with complexity $m$. \end{proof}

-The next theorem follows immediately from Lemma~\ref{lem:impl_individual}, Theorem~\ref{thm:FTPL-U}, and the fact that the maximum revenue is at most $R$. \begin{theorem} Consider the online auction design problem for the class of VCG auctions with bidder-specific reserves, $\I_m$.
+The next theorem follows immediately from Lemma~\ref{lem:impl_individual}, Theorems~\ref{thm:FTPL-U-approx} and~\ref{thm:imp}, and the fact that the maximum revenue is at most $R$.
+Note that $R$ is bounded by the number of bidders that can be served simultaneously, which is at most $n$. \begin{theorem} Consider the online auction design problem for the class of VCG auctions with bidder-specific reserves, $\I_m$.
 Let $R = \max_{\vec r,\vec v} \rev(\vec r, \vec v)$ and let $D$ be the uniform distribution as described in Theorem~\ref{thm:FTPL-U}.
-Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textsc{VCG}}$ is oracle-efficient with per-round complexity $\poly(n, m, T)$ and has regret

-\end{theorem} Note that $R$ is bounded by the number of bidders that can be served simultaneously, which is at most $n$.

-Now we return to the infinite class $\I$ of all VCG auctions with reserve prices $r_i\in [0,1]$.
-We show $\I_m$ is a finite ``cover'' for this class when the family of feasible sets $\S$ is the set of all subsets of size at most $s$, corresponding to single-item single-unit auctions (when $s = 1$) or more general single-item $s$-unit auctions.
-In particular, we prove in Appendix~\ref{app:Im=I}, that the optimal revenue of $\I_m$ compared with that of $\I$ can decrease by at most $2s/m$ at each round.
-That is,

-Setting $m = \sqrt{T}$ and using Theorem~\ref{thm:I_m}, we obtain the following result for the class of auctions $\I$. \begin{theorem} Consider the online auction design problem for the class of VCG auctions with bidder-specific reserves, $\I$, in $s$-unit auctions.
-Let $D$ be the uniform distribution as described in Theorem~\ref{thm:FTPL-U}.
-Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textsc{VCG}}$ is oracle-efficient with per-round complexity $\poly(n, T)$ and has regret
+Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textup{\textsc{VCG}}}$ is oracle-efficient with per-round complexity $\order(T+n m\log m)$ and has regret

 \end{theorem}